ck3g/vim-change-hash-syntax/README.markdown

 # Change Hash Syntax

-This plugin chnages Ruby hash syntax to 1.9
+This plugin changes Ruby hash syntax to 1.9

     # before
     hash = { :one => 1, :two => 2 }